veggiemonk/awesome-docker/README.md

 It's now a GitHub project because it's considerably easier for other people to edit, fix and expand on Docker using GitHub.
 Just click [README.md][editREADME] to submit a [pull request][editREADME].
 If this list is not complete, you can [contribute][editREADME] to make it so.
+Here is a great video tutorial to [contribute on Github](https://egghead.io/lessons/javascript-identifying-how-to-contribute-to-an-open-source-project-on-github)

 ***You can see the updates from [TWITTER](https://twitter.com/awesome_docker)***

 > **Please**, help organize these resources so that they are _easy to find_ and _understand_ for new comers.
 See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)** for tips!

 #### *If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request][editREADME] to improve this file.
 Thank you!*

 The creators and maintainers of this list do not receive and should not receive any form of payment to accept a change made by any contributor.
 The goal of this repo is to index open-source projects, not to advertise for profit.